 Although rare, some infants may not be able to get adequate nutrition from breastmilk or mother's health concerns may affect breastmilk.
 If breastfeeding is no longer in the best interest for mother and baby, talk to your baby's doctor about the best nutrition option for your baby.

-After you evaluate the benefits and challenges for you and your baby, decide how long you would like to breastfeed.
+After you evaluate the benefits and challenges for you and your baby, decide how long you would ideally like to breastfeed.
 If you can, set a goal to exclusively nurse your baby for at least 6 months.

-Anticipate the obstacles you will face.
+Try to anticipate the obstacles you will face.
 For example, if you are planning on going back to work after a month or 2, think about ways to continue breastfeeding.
 You may choose to extend your maternity leave, leave work periodically to nurse during the day, work part-time, work at home, or pump and store milk while you are at work.
 After 6 months, your baby will slowly be introduced to solid foods which will take some of the demand off of breastfeeding.